olillevik/leader-election/README.md

 UPDATE elected_leader SET id='your_node_id', last_seen_active=strftime('%s', 'now')
 WHERE last_seen_active<strftime('%s', 'now')-30 OR id='your_node_id';
 ```
 Next, whenever you do work you need to ensure you are still the leader when performing the task.
-This is the hardest part and is left as an exersize to the reader.
+This is the hardest part and is left as an exersice to the reader.
 Remember: Latency in distributed systems is NOT your friend.